adafruit/circup/README.rst

       --host TEXT         Hostname or IP address of a device.
 Overrides automatic path detection.
       --password TEXT     Password to use for authentication when --host is used.
+      --timeout INTEGER   Specify the timeout in seconds for any network operations.
       --board-id TEXT     Manual Board ID of the CircuitPython device.
 If provided in combination with --cpy-version, it overrides the detected board ID.